Expert pregnancy care from your first prenatal visit through labor and delivery

 We are proud to provide many locations for you to choose from across the Twin Cities and western Wisconsin:

-Our newly remodeled Methodist Family Birth Center in St. Louis Park provides a comfortable, calm environment for you and your family while providing the exceptional care you deserve.
+Located in St. Louis Park, our Methodist Family Birth Center provides a comfortable, calm environment for you and your family while providing the exceptional care you deserve.
 The center was designed using the latest scientific research about what works best for deliveries and input from moms.
-With four water birthing suites, larger postpartum rooms and recommended classes for new moms including the Mom & Baby Cafe, we have everything you might need as you welcome your new baby.
+With four water birthing suites, larger postpartum rooms and recommended classes for new moms including the

 At Regions Hospital Family Birth Center in St. Paul, the happiness, health and comfort of you and your family are our top priorities.
 We focus on honoring your choices and making you and your family comfortable.
 We offer private birthing suites complete with a private bathroom and soaking tub so you can enjoy the life-changing experience of birth with your loved one by your side.
 We’re equipped to handle everything from water births to C-sections with skill and compassion.